It’s simple. Without fail, we cannot learn and prosper.

 Longer story: we are afraid to fail.
-We rather create an excuse (such as saying “I’m not good with numbers” or having a drink before exam and then say “I would do it, but I was drunk…”) instead of simply put as much as possible into a task.
+We instead create an excuse (such as saying “I’m not good with numbers” or having a drink before the exam and then say “I would do it, but I was drunk…”) instead of simply put as much as possible into a task.
 And in case of fail, learn from the mistakes.
 It’s not easy, though.
-Firstly, we need to fight against expectation.
+Firstly, we need to fight against expectations.
 When people expect something from us (even if people mean us), we tend to be afraid (because of possible disappointment).

 Also, we need discipline.
 A lot of inventions were patented much sooner than there was a functional prototype.
 A lot of people can bring ideas, but it takes a lot of time and a lot of failed attempts to really tackle the problem.

 Speaking of the problem, that’s also important.
 For example, I was working on an app I really needed.
 It was straightforward for me to spent countless hours on it.
 That app still needs improvements but the problem is not here anymore, so I can be disciplined as much as I want, but I will hardly continue.

 Maybe with unlimited time, it would be different.
 But we don’t have unlimited time.
 Time is precious, and we don’t live long enough to make all mistakes possible.
 We have not only to learn to fail and learn from our mistakes, but also learn from the mistakes of others.

 Which is challenging.
 Not everything on the internet (or even in books) is correct.
 We have to have a critical mind and at least check if the information or hypothesis makes any sense at all.
 For example, horoscopes are a perfect example of a lousy hypothesis because of usage of vague predictions that are valid for most situations.